CodeartistSerge/PHQ/README.md

 - **Flask**\
 Lightweight Python framework.
 Easy routing, no fluff, pretty much everything could be custom.
 Love it ❤️
 - **Google Python3 Secure Scaffold**\
 Used it as it was recommended in the brief.
 A solid kickstart boilerplate.
+Automatic CSRF is a bliss ✨
 - **Google Firebase Datastore**\
 NoSQL implementation from Google
 - **Google Cloud NDB**